Has-Needs/docs/Persona Files/Aid Worker Perspective.md

 Has-Needs, or Ni-Aini, has transformed how we operate as an aid organization.
 It has streamlined our logistics, improved our coordination with other agencies, and built trust with the communities we serve.
 Most importantly, it has shifted our perspective from a top-down approach to a collaborative, community-driven model.
 This platform not only makes our job easier but also ensures that we are truly meeting the needs of those we aim to help.

 ---

-This write-up aims to capture the transformation experienced by an aid worker through the adoption of Has-Needs, emphasizing the practical benefits and the shift in perspective towards a more collaborative and efficient approach to humanitarian aid.